Installing the radixnode CLI

 If it is not already installed as a standard package on your system, you will also need to install

 sudo apt install wget

 Now download the

-radixnode CLI script from the RadixDLT GitHub repository.
+radixnode CLI from its GitHub repository.

 Go to the URL https://github.com/radixdlt/node-runner/releases and look for the entry with the Latest release marker.